 Sen. Flake knows that the key to meaningful reform is not more government intervention.
 It is allowing the market to control costs and improve quality through greater transparency, choice, and competition.

 Competition is particularly important, as was evidenced by the lack of insurance providers willing to participate in Arizona’s exchanges during the most recent open enrollment.
-Sen. Flake understands that we can’t ensure affordable access to care for everyone unless insurance companies are forced to compete against each other for a consumer’s business.
+Sen. Flake understands that we can not ensure affordable access to care for everyone unless insurance companies are forced to compete against each other for a consumer’s business.
 That is the only way to drive down costs.

 As the reform effort progresses, Sen. Flake will work to preserve parts of the law that people like, such as preventing insurance companies from denying coverage to people with pre-existing conditions, and allowing adult children to remain on their parents’ health insurance policies until age 26.
 He will also work on important changes, including allowing the sale of health insurance across state lines, expanding HSAs, and instituting medical liability limits.